 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Agriculture is the dominant industry in this area.
+Agriculture is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Central Seattle occupants.
 Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.